restatedev/documentation/docs/services/sdk/side-effects.md

 This includes actions such as getting state, calling another service, and nesting side effects.
 :::

-## Retrying side effects

-Side effects do not get re-executed during retries/replays.
-So if a side effect fails, it does not get retried.
-The failure is stored durably in the log.

-For some use cases, you may want to retry the failed side effect.
-The SDK offers some utilities to do this.

-### Retrying on failure
+## Retrying on failure

-This utility calls a side effect function and retries the call on failure, with a timed backoff.
-The side effect function is retried when it throws an Error, until it returns a successfully resolved Promise.
+If the side effect function throws an Error, then it is retried infinitely using an exponential backoff strategy until it succeeds.

-Between retries, this function does a suspendable Restate sleep.
+Between retries, the SDK uses a suspendable Restate sleep operation so that the invocation can suspend.
-The sleep time starts with the `initialDelayMs` value and doubles on each retry, up to a maximum of `maxDelayMs`.
-You supply these parameters via the retry settings object as explained below.

-The returned Promise is resolved successfully once the side effect action completes successfully and is rejected with an error if the maximum number of retries (as specified by `maxRetries`) is exhausted.

 ```typescript
 const ctx = restate.useContext(this);